florinhegedus/nerf-labs/index.md

 # Introduction

-A neural radiance fields is a neural network that parametrizes a continuous function mapping a 3D location and viewing direction to a volume density and color.
+A neural radiance field is a neural network that parametrizes a continuous function mapping a 3D location and viewing direction to a volume density and color.
 The weights of the neural network are optimized to reconstruct a set of input images of a particular scene.